Picture this:

 This helps identify areas where costs have increased or decreased, areas of overspending, and any other discrepancies that may have occurred.

-Regularly comparing the budget and actuals will help you understand trends in spending over time to make informed decisions about resource allocation.
+Regularly comparing the new budget and actuals will help you understand trends in spending over time to make informed decisions about resource allocation.

 Incremental budgeting also helps you refine your assumptions and inform the percentage adjustments you’ll make the following year.